CrazyDiamond567/comp698-final/DOCUMENTATION.md

 1. Push changes up to github using instructions from pull requests.

 #### Add in the first webpage
+This is where you add the code for your website.
+Since I am using flask, that is what I have directions for.

 #### Log in to your AWS server
 AWS allows you to rent hardware clock cycles.
 Once we have something that we are happy with, we are going to launch it on the web.
 This is the deployment phase of the cycle.
-Your professor should have given you your IP address and key at this point
+Your professor should have given you your IP address and key at this point.

 1. Get cmder for bash shell, or linux.
 You need one or the other.
-1.
+1. download your key and put it somewhere easy to find
+1. Do "chmod 600 your key file"
+1. Do "ssh -i your key file username@ip-address"
+1. You should now be inside your server

 #### Configure Ansible
+Ansible is a useful little peice of software which essentially operates as a macro.
+An ansible playbook can be used to instantly run multiple commands with variables.

+1. Do "ansible-playbook configure-host.yml -v --extra-vars "student_username=xxxxxxx""
+1. Do "ansible-playbook deploy-website-production.yml -v"
+1. Do "ansible-playbook deploy-website-staging.yml -v"

 #### Finish your project